 Take a moment to write down your financial goals, and break them into two categories:

-To make these goals truly actionable, apply the SMART framework (Specific, measurable, achievable, relevant, time-bound)
+To make these targets truly actionable, apply the SMART framework (Specific, measurable, achievable, relevant, time-bound)

 For instance, instead of saying “I want to save money”, reframe it as “I want to save $5,000 for a wedding in 18 months.”